sailscastshq/docs.sailscasts.com/docs/sounding/getting-started.md

 Your app still defines its test environment in `config/env/test.js`, and Sounding builds on top of that.

-A strong default is to let Sounding manage the datastore and keep `config/env/test.js` focused on app behavior.
+One common setup is to let Sounding manage the datastore and keep `config/env/test.js` focused on app behavior.

 ```js
 // config/env/test.js